Raghunaths834/Atliq-Hardware-Finance-Supply-Chain-Analytics/README.md

 ## Fiscal Year and Project Management
 Atliq initiates its business/financial year in September, aligning with high sales and the festive season lasting from September to December.
 The project employs the Kanban methodology for project management, a prominent approach within agile development.
 JIRA serves as the Kanban cockpit, allowing efficient navigation of tasks, deadlines, and project progress.

-## Problem Statements and Solutions
+## Problem Statements

-The project addresses various problem statements, including generating sales reports, preparing financial statements, and creating visualizations.
-Solutions involve SQL queries, user-defined functions, stored procedures, and views.
-Key problem statements include:
+The project addresses various problem statements, including generating sales reports, preparing financial statements, and creating visualizations,creating user define function,creating stored procedures to automate the process.

+# Task

+### Finance Analytics:

 1. Individual Product Sales Report for CROMA India Customer (FY=2021): Generate a report of individual product sales aggregated on a monthly basis.